TimSusa/traktor-meta-to-butt/README.md

-# traktor-meta-to-butt
+#  Traktor META to BUTT
 Broadcast your Artist and Tracknames from Traktor to BUTT

 # Goal
-During my internet radio shows, I need a solution which just puts Track and Artist Names out of Traktor DJ to Butt.
-So I did not reinvent the whee, I just want a free solution out of the 10 000 other ones out there.
+During my internet radio shows, I need a solution which just puts Track and Artist Names out of Traktor DJ to Butt automatically.
+For me I was almost shocked how manny not working approaches out are there and even people trying still to come up making money by that.
+Not we me LOL I did not reinvent the wheel, I just provide a free solution to share with all of you in the community.
+No blackbox code, no bla bla bal :-)

+Have FUN!

 # Problem
 Traktor broadcasts only icecast with ogg stream format.
 Furthermore is no icecast server shipped so I just put one there: